DRIVER-EU/test-bed-design/doc/developers.md

 Connecting to the Test-bed is needed to share information that you produce, or consume information from others.
 While working on integrating your own simulator or solution, however, it is very likely that there are no other simulators or solutions running.
 When sending messages, you can use the Kafka topics UI to verify that your messages have been delivered.
 And it is the purpose of the [replay service](https://github.com/DRIVER-EU/kafka-replay-service) to present you with messages to consume.

 *For example, assume that you as a developer are tasked to integrate a COP solution.
 It needs to consume the locations of the rescue vehicles, which are normally generated by a simulator.
 However, it is a commercial simulator that you do not have.
-In that case, you request the simulator to run a scenario and publish it to the test-bed.
+In that case, you request the simulator to run a scenario and publish it to the Test-bed.
 Next, the simulator will log all the messages to file using the [Kafka-topics-logger](https://github.com/DRIVER-EU/kafka-topics-logger).
 This log file is subsequently sent to the COP solution developer, who can replay it using the replay service, as if it was the simulator was present.*

 ![Screenshot displaying the Kafka-replay service's Swagger interface](img/kafka_replay_service.png)